kenlog/UpdateNotifier/README.md

 # Update notifier for kanboard
 What is Update Notifier?
 The Update Notifier is a utility that scans installed plugin and displays a list of updates.
+* Push notifications only visible to System Administrators.

 # Preview
 ![1-preview-update-notifier](https://user-images.githubusercontent.com/11728231/48215240-20c78380-e382-11e8-8107-4692d4d53647.gif)